-Electric Vehicle pay and display parking permit
+Electric Vehicle pay and display car parks permit

 A fully electric vehicle is classified as a vehicle which solely relies on a battery and not a combustion engine for propulsion.
 If you are unsure if your vehicle is fully electric, please check your owner's handbook or with the manufacturer.